5 Tips to a Successful Music Lesson

-Before you or your children begin the first music lesson, you should know how to have the best experience possible, and learn the most from every lesson.
-Our knowledgeable staff has created a few guidelines that will help you and your child have a meaningful, rewarding experience learning music.
+Before you or your children begin music lessons, you should know how to have the best experience possible, and learn the most from every music lesson.
+Our knowledgeable staff has created guidelines that help you and your child have a meaningful, rewarding experience learning music.

-How young is too young to learn a musical instrument?
-Answer: It depends.
-Because learning music comes from the heart, you can begin at almost any age.
-Occasionally, however, starting a child too young can lead to frustration.
-For example, some instruments like guitar require greater finger dexterity than piano.
-So sometimes it is best to wait until the right age so your child has a pleasant, fun experience.
-Waiting as little as one year can mean that your child will progress much faster and learn far better.
+How young is too young to learn a musical instrument or voice?
+Answer is, it depends on the instrument, and learning music comes from the heart.
+You can begin at almost any age, however, starting too young can lead to frustration.
+For example, some instruments like guitar require greater finger dexterity than piano, so, it is best to wait until the right age so your child has a pleasant and fun experience.
+Waiting one year can mean that your child will progress faster and learn better.

 The key to success is knowing the right age to start your child, because that right age is unique for each child.
 That right age depends on your childs ability, the desire to learn, and the type of instrument they want to play.

-Below are some guidelines we recommend to help you determine the right time for your child to begin their music education.
+Below are some guidelines we recommend to help you determine the right time for your children to begin their music education.

 1 – 5 Years Old